Microsoft/ATADocs.pt-br/ATPDocs/atp-playbook-lab-overview.md

 ---
-title: Visão geral do tutorial de laboratório de Alerta de Segurança do ATP do Azure | Microsoft Docs
+title: Visão geral do tutorial de laboratório de Alerta de Segurança do ATP do Azure
 description: Esta visão geral do tutorial descreve as quatro partes do laboratório de Alerta de Segurança do ATP do Azure para simular ameaças que serão detectadas pelo ATP do Azure. ms.service: azure-advanced-threat-protection ms.topic: tutorial